Photo Source:

 ![]() |

 The Jews of Ashkenazic descent have lifestyles that are very much like those of other Jews in the former Soviet Union.
-However, they were allowed greater freedoms than the Jews in other parts of the Soviet Union, and they clung to their Judaism tenaciously.
-While some of them work as peddlers, shoemakers, or barbers, many have become factory laborers or workers on "collective (community) farms."
-Recently, large numbers of Jews have left Uzbekistan due to economic hardship and fear of a nationalistic trend in the government.
+However, they were allowed greater freedoms than the Jews in other parts of the Soviet Union, and they tenaciously clung to their Judaism.
+While some of them work as peddlers, shoemakers, or barbers many have become factory laborers or workers on farms.
+In recent years, large numbers of Bukharan Jewish people have left Uzbekistan due to economic hardship and fear of a nationalistic trend in the government.

-In past centuries, the Bukharan Jews have experienced much discrimination from the predominant Muslim population.
+In past centuries, the Bukharan Jewish people have experienced much discrimination from the predominant Muslim population.
 They were forced to live in isolated parts of the cities, called mahallas, to wear special signs on their clothing which marked them as Jews, and to pay special taxes.
 Only in the last ten years have Bukharan Jews been able to give cultural expression openly without fear of persecution.
-Today, a number of Hebrew study groups have been organized and are growing stronger.
+Today, several Hebrew study groups have been organized and are growing stronger.

-During Soviet rule, both Bukharan men and women worked in factories that produced butter, bricks, or textiles.
-Recently, they have returned to many of their traditional crafts, such as shoemaking, hairdressing, tailoring, and photography.
+During Soviet rule, both Bukharan men and women worked in factories that produced butter, bricks or textiles.
+Recently, they have returned to many of their traditional crafts such as shoemaking, hairdressing, tailoring and photography.
 The women are particularly known for their dancing at both Jewish and Muslim weddings.
-There are also a large number of well-educated Bukharan Jews working as engineers, doctors, teachers, and musicians.
+There are also many well-educated Bukharan Jews working as engineers, doctors, teachers and musicians.

 Bukharan Jewish males were the heads of their patrilineal (descent traced through the males) extended families.
 Now, a pattern of separate nuclear families is becoming predominant.
 Bukharan Jews nearly always marry other Bukharan Jews.
 The parents of the groom send a matchmaker to the parents of the bride, and both dowry and bride-price must be settled prior to the engagement.
-Divorce is permitted among Bukharan Jews and a law exists to regulate the marriages of widows.
+They permit divorce and they have their own custom regarding the remarriage of widows.

-Most Bombay Jewish families are typical nuclear families.
-That is, they are composed of a man, a woman, and their dependents.
-In order to keep wealth and prestige within the family, the Bombay Jews have traditionally preferred marriage between cousins.
-Divorce is completely disapproved of and is very uncommon.
+Most Bukharan Jewish families are typical nuclear families.
+That is, they are composed of a man, a woman and their dependents.
+To keep wealth and prestige within the family, the Bukharan Jews have traditionally preferred marriage between cousins.

-The Ashkenazic Jews who live in cities have a weak religious lifestyle and many have intermarried with Muslims.
-However, the Bukharan and Bombay Jews adhere to all traditional Jewish beliefs.
+Bukharan Jews adhere to all traditional Jewish beliefs.
 They follow the Law of Moses by observing strict dietary laws, circumcising all male children, and observing the Sabbath.
 They also celebrate Jewish festivals like Yom Kippur (Day of Atonement), and Passover.

-Many of the Ashkenazic Jews have intermarried with the Muslim community.
-Because they are open to others outside the Jewish community, perhaps they will be open to the Gospel.
 The Bukharan Jews of Uzbekistan are uncertain about the direction of their nation.
-With the collapse of the Soviet Union, Uzbekistan is going through rapid and drastic changes.
+Since the collapse of the Soviet Union, Uzbekistan has been going through rapid and drastic changes.
 Anti-Semitism (persecution of Jews) is a possible result of the rise in nationalism.
-The Bombay Jews are strongly influenced by tradition, making them unreceptive to change.

 Ask the Lord of the harvest to send forth loving Christians to work among the Jewish communities.